faerber-lab/faerber-lab.github.io/_pages/about.md

 Welcome!
 I’m Michael Färber, and since April 2024, I have been serving as a W3 Full Professor and leading the _Scalable Software Architectures for Data Analytics_ research group at the AI Center ScaDS.AI at TU Dresden, Germany.

-Our group conducts research at the intersection of AI, natural language processing, machine learning, and knowledge representation.
-We are also focused on advancing explainable AI and applying machine learning to graph data.
+Our group conducts research at the **intersection of AI, natural language processing, machine learning**, and **knowledge representation**.
+We are also working on **explainable AI** and **machine learning on graph data**.
 If you are interested in these areas, please feel free to contact us—we would be happy to connect!